TheRealBenForce/beautiful-jekyll/aboutme.md

 as video games, cloud computing, and fish keeping.

 ### My blog
-This is a serverless static website built on Amazon S3, secured with Amazon Certificate Manager and distributed with CloudFront fronted by Route53.
-It's built from CloudFormation available in my [github repo s3plus](https://github.com/TheRealBenForce/s3plus).
+This is a serverless static website built on Amazon S3, secured with Amazon Certificate Manager, distributed globally with CloudFront, fronted by Route53, version controlled in GitHub, and pipelines with AWS CodePipeline and CodeBuld.
+Sounds complicated but it's built from entirely from CloudFormation and available in my [github repo s3plus](https://github.com/TheRealBenForce/s3plus).
+All you have to do is make the blog!

-The blog framework is Jekyll using the [beautiful-jekyll theme](https://github.com/daattali/beautiful-jekyll).
+Currently my buildspec supports Jekyll.
+I'm using the [beautiful-jekyll theme](https://github.com/daattali/beautiful-jekyll).

 ### My crazy professional history
 I've had a pretty wild ride professionally since graduating college.
 Most people find it very interesting so this is my attempt to lay out the highlights.